Sleep Specialist Doctor Questions and Answers

 You really should see a sleep doctor if you believe you may have a sleep problem like sleep apnea, as it can lead to a fatal health condition if it’s left untreated.
 If you’ve been having problems with your sleep for some time now, then it’s time to see a sleep doctor.

 What can a sleep doctor do for me?

 A sleep doctor can do a lot for you!
 One can identify and treat a sleep problem you’re having as well as its cause.
-To help with this, a sleep doctor can conduct a sleep study, provide certain tests like a blood test, provide a medication, or offer a kind of therapy.
-Cognitive behavioral therapy for insomnia (CBT-I) often works very well for patients with insomnia.
+To help with this, a sleep doctor will order a sleep study.

 For patients with a condition like sleep apnea, dental sleep medicine with oral appliance therapy can be especially effective.
 In fact, oral appliance therapy is a proven treatment that’s recommended by the American Academy of Sleep Medicine.
 We’re very proud to provide oral appliance therapy here at Koala® Center for Sleep & TMJ Disorders!

 When you see a sleep doctor, ask about your symptoms, what could be causing them, if you should have a sleep study done, how the doctor can help you, and what your treatment options may be.
 You can bring in your child if it’s them that’s suffering from a sleep problem.

 Do you have a sleep doctor near me?